Westbrook High School (Maine)

 Westbrook High School (WHS) is a public high school in Westbrook, Maine, United States.
 The school serves grades 9 through 12, and usually enrolls between 600 and 800 students each year.
 It is part of the Westbrook School Department.
 The school competes in the Southern Maine Athletics Association (SMAA) and Class A athletics, as governed by the Maine Principals' Association.
 The school mascot is the "Blue Blazes".

 History

 Old Westbrook High School was previously located on Main Street in downtown Westbrook.
 The school moved to its current location in 1954.
 The school underwent an extensive addition in 1961 and renovation in 1992.

+Since 2020, the mother of Matthew Rairdon, a 2009 Westbrook High School graduate who was murdered by his former boyfriend in November 2013, has supported a scholarship for Westbrook students going into nursing studies to honor his son's career by promoting an annual 5k race in town.

 Sports

 Westbrook High School is known for its successful basketball program.
 The boys' basketball team won Class A state championships in 1925, 1927, 1951, 1972, 1975 and 1984 as well as Western Maine Championships in 1925, 1927, 1951, 1969, 1972, 1975, 1984, 1994, 1996 and 2000.

 Students from Westbrook High School's music program have participated in national competitions.
 In 1993, the marching band competed in the Tournament of Roses Parade in Pasadena, California.
 In 1995, the marching band competed in the Citrus Bowl in Orlando, Florida, and again in 1999.
 Most recently, in 2003, the marching band attended the Fiesta Bowl in Phoenix, Arizona.

 The Westbrook High School Bell Ringers are a group of ten student-athletes that perform with a set of forty-four Dutch handbells throughout southern Maine.